 Topics: Balancing Reactions, Limiting Reagents, and Using Stoichiometry

 Getting bacteria to eat oil is a powerful approach to cleaning up oil spills, and the first step is adding a bioremediation accelerator to form clumps that the bacteria will eat.
-Students perform experiments to determine the stoichiometric relationship between the accelerator molecules and the oil molecules so they can recommend the correct amount of accelerator to the clean-up crew.
-The reaction between the remediator and the oil provides a context for understanding stochiometric proportions and limiting reagents.
+Students perform experiments to determine the stoichiometric relationship between the accelerator molecules and the oil molecules so they can recommend the correct amount of accelerator.
+The reaction between the remediator and the oil provides a context for understanding stoichiometric proportions and limiting reagents.

-The research reported here was supported by the Institute of Education Sciences, U.S. Department of Education, through Grant R305A100069 to WestEd.
+The research reported here was supported by the Institute of Education Sciences, U.S. Department of Education, through Grants R305A100069 and R305A170049 to WestEd.
 The opinions expressed are those of the authors and do not represent views of the Institute or the U.S. Department of Education.